sam-timmins/smarticus-quizzes/README.md

 ```

+The third recomendation was that there should be a question counter added to the game screen.
+The testing team noted that they would like to know how many questions that they had answered throughout the game.
+As this information was already being captured as the questionCounter, this was a simple addition to the screen.

 An issue I didn't realise that I had until I opened the quiz on Google Chrome following deployment, rather than through the Gitpod terminal, was that the favicon was not showing.
 Initially I had learnt that just putting it into the root folder would ensure that it showed up in on the tab, however it didn't appear, so using [W3C](https://www.w3.org/2005/10/howto-favicon "W3C") as guidence I added it to the head section of the html and it worked perfectly.

 With this being my first project using JavaScript, naturally I encountered some issues that I had to work through.